Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: Introduction

 \subsection{Background and Motivation}

-In the global effort to reduce carbon emissions, particularly in the electrical power, energy, transport, and chemical sectors, renewable power-to-hydrogen (ReP2H) technology has emerged as a promising solution.
-According to the \textit{China's Hydrogen Development Strategy} \cite{meng2022ChinaHydrogenDevelopment}, the installed capacity of hydrogen electrolyzers (ELs) in China reached 1.4 GW by 2022.
-Projections indicate this will increase to 100 GW in China and 35 GW in Europe by 2030, with 80\% of hydrogen demand met through ReP2H \cite{li2021hydrogenSource}.
+{In the global effort to reduce carbon emissions in electrical power, energy, transport, and chemical sectors, renewable power-to-hydrogen (ReP2H) technology has emerged as a promising pathway~\cite{li2021hydrogenSource}.
+According to the \textit{Global Hydrogen Review}~\cite{IEA2025Hydrogen}, the global installed capacity of electrolyzers (ELs) reached about 4.9 GW by September~2025 and is expected to exceed 26~GW by 2030 based on projects that have reached final investment decisions, with around 60\% of low-emission hydrogen projected to be produced by ReP2H.

 Utility-scale ReP2H systems can be grid-connected or off-grid.
 Grid-connected systems can maintain steady hydrogen production by exchanging power with the utility grid to manage renewable power fluctuations.
 However, ensuring all hydrogen produced meets green certification is challenging \cite{dufo2024optimisation,he2021transformation}, and remote areas with abundant renewable resources, such as islands and deserts, often lack grid access.
-Conversely, off-grid ReP2H systems (OReP2HS) can be designed flexibly based on the spatial distribution of the renewable energy resources.
-The stringent constraints and regulations on power exchange with the utility grid are also avoided.
-Benefiting from these advantages, off-grid ReP2H has gained policy support, leading to many demonstration projects under construction \cite{2022Yuri,ChinaP2HInvest,ChinaP2M}.
+In contrast, off-grid ReP2H systems (OReP2HSs) offer flexible design according to the spatial distribution of renewable resources and avoid grid-exchange constraints.
+Supported by policy initiatives, numerous demonstration projects are now under construction~\cite{zeng2025planning,zeng2024investment,ChinaP2M}.}